-To assist Parkview Health in completing its 2016 community health needs assessment (CHNA), the Indiana Partnership for Healthy Communities (IN-PHC) designed and conducted both primary and secondary data collection and analysis activities for each of the seven counties in northeast Indiana that compose Parkview's primary service area, including: Allen, Huntington, Kosciusko, LaGrange, Noble, Wabash, and Whitley.
-This report pertains to all seven counties together.
+To assist Parkview Health in completing its 2016 community health needs assessment (CHNA), the Indiana Partnership for Healthy Communities (IN-PHC) designed and conducted both primary and secondary data collection and analysis activities for the seven counties in northeast Indiana that compose Parkview's primary service area, including: Allen, Huntington, Kosciusko, LaGrange, Noble, Wabash, and Whitley.
+This report is particular to LaGrange County.